David Housewright: Biography

-Housewright was born and raised in St. Paul, Minnesota.
+Housewright was born and raised in Saint Paul, Minnesota.
 He is the son of Eugene Housewright, Sr., a businessman, and Patricia Langevin Housewright.
-He attended Cretin High School where he was editor of the school newspaper until he was fired for printing an editorial opposing the Vietnam War.
+He attended Cretin High School, where he was editor of the school newspaper until he was fired for printing an editorial opposing the Vietnam War.
 “I attended an all-boys Catholic military school during the height of Vietnam war.
 Of course they fired me.
 You would have fired me, too,” Housewright told the Wild River Review.
 He earned a degree in Journalism from the University of St. Thomas.
-He now lives with his wife, writer and theater critic Renee Marie Valois, in Roseville, MN.
+He now lives with his wife, writer and theater critic Renee Marie Valois, in Roseville, Minnesota.

 Career

 Literary career

 Housewright’s first book, Penance (1995), which introduced detective Holland Taylor, won the 1996 Edgar Award for Best First Novel from the Mystery Writers of America and was short listed for a Shamus Award from the Private Eye Writers of America.
 The second book in the series, Practice to Deceive (1997) won the 1998 Minnesota Book Award and was optioned for the movies.
 In 2004, he introduced unlicensed P.I.
 Rushmore McKenzie with A Hard Ticket Home.
 The sixth novel in the series, Jelly’s Gold (2009) also won the Minnesota Book Award, as did Curse of the Jade Lily (2013).
 Tin City (2004), The Taking of Libbie, SD (2010) and Stealing the Countess (2017) were also nominated for the same prize.
 In 2012, Housewright released two stand-alone novels – The Devil and the Diva (written with Renee Valois) – a 2013 Minnesota Book Award nominee – and a young adult crime novel entitled Finders Keepers.
 He was elected President of the Private Eye Writers of America in June, 2014.
 That same year the Minnesota Historical Society and The Friends of the Saint Paul Public Library added Housewright's name and face to Minnesota Writers on the Map, joining accomplished writers Sinclair Lewis, F. Scott Fitzgerald, Maud Hart Lovelace, Laura Ingalls Wilder, August Wilson, Louise Erdrich, William Kent Krueger and Charles M. Schulz.